MarkStreek/MarkStreek/README.md

-My name is **Mark** van de Streek and I am a student bioinformatics at the [University of applied Sciences Groningen](https://www.hanze.nl/en) 🇳🇱.
+My name is **Mark** van de Streek and I am a bioinformatician currently working at the Dutch National Institute for Public Health and the Environment (RIVM).

 ## 🔧 Technologies & Tools